 VI.C.2.
-There are circumstances in which post-doctoral fellows may be unable to attend work, including but not limited to fatigue, illness, family emergencies, and parental leave.
+There are circumstances in which post-doctoral fellows may be unable to attend work, including but not limited to fatigue, illness, family emergencies, and medical, parental, or caregiver leave.
 Each program must allow an appropriate length of absence for post-doctoral fellows unable to perform their patient care responsibilities.
 (Core)

-VI.C.2.a) The program must have policies and procedures in place to ensure coverage of their contributions to patient care.
+VI.C.2.a) The program must have policies and procedures in place to ensure coverage of their contributions to patient care and ensure continuity of patient care.
 (Core)